Latch Hook Vs Punch Needle

 There are some key similarities between punch needle and rug hooking, but also some key differences.
 Both involve using a tool to pull yarn through a backing fabric, but punch needle is done with a needle that has a small hole in the end, while rug hooking typically uses a hook to pull the yarn.
 Punch needle is often worked in a more free-form style, while rug hooking is more often done in patterns.

-See also What Is My Craft
+See also Types Of Paper Craft

 Does punch needle unravel?